appsmithorg/appsmith-docs/website/docs/workflows/README.md

 </div>

 <!-- vale on -->

-Appsmith Workflows combine code-based and node-based approaches, providing developers with an intuitive interface to connect with external services.
-By simplifying complex tasks with JavaScript logic, Appsmith Workflows are ideal for efficient and advanced workflow automation.
+Appsmith Workflows provide you with an intuitive interface to connect with external services, automate tasks, and orchestrate process within your applications.
+They integrate code-based and node-based systems to simplify complex tasks with JavaScript logic making them ideal for efficient and advanced workflow automation.

 <ZoomImage
   src="/img/appsmith-workflows.png"